DBM-POLSKA/discord-giveaways-s/README.md

 bun add discord-giveaways-s
 ```

+# 🗃️ Documentation
+Full documentation is available in [DOCUMENTATION.md](./DOCUMENTATION.md)

 # 📝 License
 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.